pexus/PerfLog/README.md

 Java docs and usage guide is included in the documentation to help you use them in your application.
 You will find the dependent jars in your J2EE environment.

-When building PerfLog jar from the sources you will see dependency to the following jars from the specified packages and classes in addition to standard J2EE libraries.
-You will have to download the dependent jars or use the version from your J2EE environment and include them in your build script,  if you intend to use these packages and classes.
+When building PerfLog jar from the sources you will see dependencies to the following jars from the specified packages and classes in addition to standard J2EE libraries.
+You will have to download the dependent jars from vendor sites or use the version from your J2EE environment and include them in your build script,  if you intend to use these packages and classes.

 When using the provided PerfLog.jar binary in your application you will not need the depending jars unless you decide to use the appropriate filters or interceptor classes.

 	org.perf.log.filter.struts1
-		struts.jar wp.struts.standard.framework.jar (WebSphere Portal)
+		struts.jar wp.struts.standard.framework.jar
+			(IBM WebSphere Portal)

 	org.perf.log.filter.portal
 		wp.base.jar wp.model.api.jar